wp-plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.3.2 =
+* Added on-demand malware scanning for the homepage
+* Added better URL validation to ITSEC_LIB
+* Added exception for 127.0.0.1 to prevent a local server from being locked out of a site during wp-cron or other calls
+* Added button to quickly add current IP address to permanent whitelist
+* Added appropriate message for logs page when logs are not available due to "file only" logging being selected
+* Fixed Error in 404 scanning if path field was empty
+* Updated hackrepair.com's default blacklist
+* Modified support reminder to ask users to upgrade rather than donate
+* Use get_home_path() in place of ABSPATH to account for WordPress core in a different directory than wp-content
+* Use PHP comments in index.php file to account for the possibility of a scan including the file in which case the html comment could result in an error
+* Fixed various typos throughout the plugin dashboard
+* Added ability to prevent file change scanning from running on a given page load by defining ITSEC_FILE_CHECK_CRON to true
+* Cleaned up file change logging reports to me more clear when no files have been changed
+* Added feature to immediately ban user "admin" when no user "admin" exists on the site and a host tries to log in with it anyway
+* Added blank line to end of all textarea input to make it easier to input data
+* Added brute force checks to XMLRPC calls to prevent brute force attacks against XMLRPC

 = 4.2.15 =
 * Fixed a bug preventing file-change scanning from running when manually executed from the "Logs" page